| Chiefs

 where the main Ashura procession begins was named the Nisar Haveli,

+while the other part retained the name Mubarik.
 The Mubarik Haveli was built by the Mughals.
 According to legend,

 it was named Mubarik, which means blessing, because a royal son